adamghill/dj-angles/README.md

 - Integrates with Django component libraries like [django-bird](https://django-bird.readthedocs.io)
 - [`call`](template-tags/call.md) and [`model`](template-tags/model.md) template tags to call functions directly from a template
 - [`dateformat`](filters/dateformat.md) filter to use Python [`strftime`](https://strftime.org) formats instead of PHP when formatting dates
+- Submit forms via AJAX and swap in the resulting HTML

 ## 💥 Example